algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x53
 - Stack: ..., A, B: uint64 &rarr; ..., uint64
-- Bth bit of (byte-array or integer) A. If B is greater than or equal to the array length, the program fails
+- Bth bit of (byte-array or integer) A. If B is greater than or equal to the bit length of the value (8*byte length), the program fails
 - Availability: v3

 see explanation of bit ordering in setbit